 A bug exists in Handbrake for 59.94 files where selecting Constant does not actually set a constant frame rate.
 If you experience a framerate validation issue, you may need to change your frame rate to 29.97.

 - For the Quality setting, select Constant Quality and adjust to 21.
 This number varies based on the bitrate of the original file.
 Typically a range of 20-23 works well.
 The smaller number equates to better quality.
 The final bitrate should be between 4.5 and 7 Mbps.

 - For the Optimize Video setting, select High for Encoder Profile.

 - In the Advanced Options box, enter the desired keyframe distance.
-This should correspond to the frame rate of your video:
+This should be approximately 2-3 Seconds:

 - Select the Audio tab.
 Only 2 audio channels are supported.
 No more than 2 should be listed, one channel per row.
 Set the audio bitrate to less than 192.
 For social media destinations, set to 128.

 - Confirm the Save As name and location.